 The following reference points and interfaces are defined:

-NG1: Reference point for the control plane between NG UE and AMF.
+NG1: Reference point for the control plane between UE and AMF inside NG-CP.

-NG2: Reference point for the control plane between NG (R)AN and AMF.
+NG2: Reference point for the control plane between NG-(R)AN and AMF inside NG-CP.

-NG3: Reference point for the user plane between NG (R)AN and NG-UP.
+NG3: Reference point for the user plane between NG-(R)AN and NG-UP.

-NG4: Reference point between SMF and NG-UP Functions
+NG4: Reference point between NG-UP and SMF inside NG-CP.

-NG5: Reference point between PCF function and Application Function
+NG5: Reference point between Application Function (AF) and PCF inside NG-UP.

-NG6: Reference point between the NG-UP and the data network.
-Data network may be an operator external public or private data network or an intra-operator data network.
+NG6: Reference point between the NG-UP and Data Network (DN).
+DN may be an operator external public or private data network or an intra-operator data network.

-NG7: Reference point between NG-CP function and NG Unified Data Management.
+NG7: Reference point between NG-CP and Unified Data Management (UDM).

 Service-based interfaces should be considered to be exposed from NG-CP functions such as AMF, SMF, PCF, NRF, NEF through which other NG-CP functions can invoke them for service.